apiato/documentation/docs/components/main-components/exceptions.md

 Exceptions are used to handle errors and exceptions in the application.

-To generate new exceptions you may use the `apiato:make:exception` interactive command:
+To generate new exceptions, you may use the `apiato:make:exception` interactive command:

 ```
 php artisan apiato:make:exception